 “Then the soldiers came and broke the legs of the first and of the other who was crucified with him.
 But when they came to Yeshua and saw that he was already dead, they did not break his legs.
 But one of the soldiers pierced his side with a spear, and immediately blood and water came out.
 And he who has seen has testified, and his testimony is true; and he knows that he is telling the truth, so that you may believe.
 For these things were done that the Scripture should be fulfilled, “Not one of his bones shall be broken.””-John 19:32-36

-Only when we sacrifice the pagan, idolatrous shell, can we preserve the true essence of who Yeshua was as a Jew and receive back the Firstborn, the King of Israel.
+Only when we sacrifice the pagan, idolatrous shell, can we preserve the true essence of who Yeshua was as a Jew and receive back the Firstborn alive, the Davidic King of Israel.